 We at eComDimes are on a simple mission; help our readers earn extra money and improve their financial lives.
 Some of the links in this post may be from our partners.
 Here’s how we make money.

-Chances are, you’ve heard about Shopify and are looking forward to starting your very own online business, but a bit conservative of spending any money yet!
+Chances are, you’ve heard about Shopify and are looking forward to starting your very own online business, but are a bit conservative about spending any money yet!
 So, how to start a Shopify store for free and kickstart your business?
 This is what I’m about to share with you.

 To use Shopify and experience selling online for free, Shopify offers a 14-day free trial that allows you to use the entire platform without spending any money.
 During the free trial, you can set up your store and customize it, but in order to receive orders and capture payments, you would need to pay for a paid subscription plan!

-In this article, we are going to be discussing how to get started with Shopify for free, how to get the most out of your free trial, and how much does it really cost to start a Shopify store.
+In this article, we are going to be discussing how to get started with Shopify for free, how to get the most out of your free trial, and how much it really costs to start a Shopify store.